Combined Heat and Power

 Andrew Larkin, P.E., C.E.M.

-Mr. Larkin is responsible for managing a team responsible for providing expertise on or providing the technical solutions to wide ranging energy projects, including simple cycle and combined cycle cogeneration plants, central heating and cooling facilities, renewable energy projects, and others.
+Vice President Engineering and Project Management, Facilities and Building Services at Veolia North America, New York, NYMr.
+Larkin manages a team responsible for providing expertise on or providing the technical solutions to wide ranging energy projects, including simple cycle and combined cycle cogeneration plants, central heating and cooling facilities, renewable energy projects, and others.
 He also has managed the engineering of several energy projects from development through start up, commissioning and performance testing.
-Mr. Larkin earned his B.A. degree in English from Franklin and Marshall College, B.S.M.E. degree and M.S. degree in Engineering Management from Drexel University, and has been involved in the energy business for over 34 years.
+Mr. Larkin earned his B.A. degree in English from Franklin and Marshall College, his B.S.M.E. degree and M.S. degree in Engineering Management from Drexel University, and has been involved in the energy business for over 34 years.
+Veolia is the world’s leading provider of environmental solutions – dedicated to customized, cost-effective solutions that reflect best practices, environmental protection and a better quality of life.
+Veolia’s vision is to solve complex challenges in water, waste, and energy, in order to shape a more sustainable world.

 There are 4 Courses in This Seminar